mangosaver/Seeded-Password-Generator/README.md

 If a valid salt is not specified in priv/salt.txt, one will be generated upon startup.
 To generate a new salt, you can delete the file completely, or simply erase the contents.
 The salt should be kept secret; if it is found, the security of the system is greatly reduced.

-To run the project, [install Elixir](https://elixir-lang.org/install.html) if you haven't, and run:
+To run the project, [install Elixir](https://elixir-lang.org/install.html) and run:

+`mix deps.get`

+Followed by:

 `mix run --no-halt`